kadalu/kadalu/README.md

 ## NOTE

 We are tracking the number of downloads based on 'docker pull' stats, and also through google analytics.
-[Issue #16](issues/16) gives detail of what is added to code w.r.to tracking.
+[This Commit](https://github.com/kadalu/kadalu/commit/84fda0ec94f766250959ca425ceb9e0659a447fb) gives detail of what is added to code w.r.to tracking.

 ## Talks and Blog posts